Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 If Kara was phlegmatic about the tour, though, then Kirk was downright sanguine.
 To the point where, when he had a quiet moment while Kara and Sheeyo had wandered some distance ahead, Knight confronted him on it.

-“You seem quite chipper,” he observed.
-“Considering how many people died…”
+"You seem quite chipper," he observed.
+"Considering how many people died…"

-“I’m considering them in relation to how many people *could have* died, Ambassador,” Kirk said. “...you know, I grew up on a deep space trade station.
-You’ll have heard of *‘Outlook on Forever’* of course.”
+"I’m considering them in relation to how many people *could have* died, Ambassador," Kirk said. "...you know, I grew up on a deep space trade station.
+You’ll have heard of *‘Outlook on Forever’* of course."

 Knight nodded, and Kirk continued.
-“It’s nowhere important, really.
+"It’s nowhere important, really.
 The sort of station that forms naturally at the intersection of a few major trade routes, the galaxy is full of such outposts.
 And even though *Outlook* was deep in civilized and well-patrolled territory, we always knew a Hunter raid was a possibility.
 Spacers like me lived with that knowledge all our lives… Planet-dwellers don’t.
 Or, didn’t.
-This will change that.”
+This will change that."

-“The attack on Gao didn’t?”
+"The attack on Gao didn’t?"
 Knight asked.

-“The Hunter attack on Gao was thwarted.”
+"The Hunter attack on Gao was thwarted."

-“Barely.”
+"Barely."

 Kirk sighed, and shimmied his neck.
-“You must remember the psychology of nonhuman species,” he cautioned.
-“A thwarted attack on another species?
+"You must remember the psychology of nonhuman species," he cautioned.
+"A thwarted attack on another species?
 Even if the attack was *barely* thwarted by a militarily superior species?
 That’s not an imminent threat.
-Species like mine are generally content to… well, to graze and only pay attention to immediate danger.”
+Species like mine are generally content to… well, to graze and only pay attention to immediate danger."

-“With respect, I think you have too cynical a view of your own people,” Knight replied.
-“They built cities, they have a standing military reserve… they’re clearly capable of foreseeing a long-term threat and planning for it.”
+"With respect, I think you have too cynical a view of your own people," Knight replied.
+"They built cities, they have a standing military reserve… they’re clearly capable of foreseeing a long-term threat and planning for it."

 Kirk swept his head around, then harrumphed and indicated the columns of smoke on the horizon with a slow wave of his cybernetic arm.
-“And there is the fruit of all our planning,” he retorted.
+"And there is the fruit of all our planning," he retorted.

 Knight tugged on his lapels to get his coat seated a little more comfortably on his shoulders.
-“This isn’t your homeworld.
-It’s your third colony world, as I recall.”
+"This isn’t your homeworld.
+It’s your third colony world, as I recall."

-“Yes?”
+"Yes?"

-“It seems… unfair, to me, to suggest that a species capable of bootstrapping themselves off their homeworld to settle not one but *several* alien planets, is incapable.
-The mere *existence* of this world is a triumph, wounded as it is.”
+"It seems… unfair, to me, to suggest that a species capable of bootstrapping themselves off their homeworld to settle not one but *several* alien planets, is incapable.
+The mere *existence* of this world is a triumph, wounded as it is."

 Kirk did not seem convinced, so he pressed his point.
-“We didn’t come up with… *this…* so as to fight the Hunters.
+"We didn’t come up with… *this…* so as to fight the Hunters.
 Ninety percent of everything my people did here, we learned and refined from fighting each other.
-There are *many* cities on Earth that have been razed just as flat as… what’s that one called, again?”
+There are *many* cities on Earth that have been razed just as flat as… what’s that one called, again?"

 Kirk’s answer was a strangled rattling sound that Knight gave up on even approximating.
-“And yes, I know.
-Berlin, Stalingrad…”
+"And yes, I know.
+Berlin, Stalingrad…"

-“Aleppo, Warsaw, Nagasaki, Kabul, Sarajevo… It’s a long list.
+"Aleppo, Warsaw, Nagasaki, Kabul, Sarajevo… It’s a long list.
 This is what war looks like, Kirk.
 But we didn’t learn its ways because we foresaw the Hunters, we learned its ways because that’s what we grew up with.
-It’s not your people’s fault they were too peaceful for a warlike galaxy.”
+It’s not your people’s fault they were too peaceful for a warlike galaxy."

-“We had wars,” Kirk retorted.
+"We had wars," Kirk retorted.

-“And what did they look like?”
+"And what did they look like?"
 Knight asked.
 He’d done his research on Domain history.
-“Your last major land war was decided by a formation of troops with pikes, and the losing side quit the field after losing barely a hundred men.
+"Your last major land war was decided by a formation of troops with pikes, and the losing side quit the field after losing barely a hundred men.
 And in my professional opinion, that was the *smart* decision on their general’s part.
-He elected to preserve his men to fight a better battle elsewhere, and his sovereign turned out to be a nincompoop who mistook one lost battle for a lost war and capitulated.”
+He elected to preserve his men to fight a better battle elsewhere, and his sovereign turned out to be a nincompoop who mistook one lost battle for a lost war and capitulated."

 Kirk’s ears swivelled: he was clearly impressed.
-“That was thousands of years ago,” he said.
+"That was thousands of years ago," he said.

-“Yes.
+"Yes.
 And after that your people developed the communications technology to sustain a peaceful global federation which eventually became the Domain.
 In many ways that’s *admirable,* Kirk.
 Your people are peaceful and inclined to grow together.
-They weren’t to know it would leave them woefully unprepared for… this.”
+They weren’t to know it would leave them woefully unprepared for… this."

 Knight took a deep breath.
 He hadn’t exactly rehearsed this speech, but he’d certainly mulled over versions of it when he was alone, after every time Kirk got depressive over the innate superiority of deathworlders.

-“Meanwhile,” he continued, “my people’s perpetual squabbling *did* prepare us for it.
+"Meanwhile," he continued, "my people’s perpetual squabbling *did* prepare us for it.
 And the cost was hundreds of millions dead in awful ways.
 If we lived in a nicer galaxy, we’d be the monsters.
-As it is…”
+As it is…"

-“As it is, you’re the only ones who know how to properly deal with the Hunters.”
+"As it is, you’re the only ones who know how to properly deal with the Hunters."

-“Your people will learn how to deal with them too.
-And honestly, that saddens me.”
+"Your people will learn how to deal with them too.
+And honestly, that saddens me."

-Kirk sighed heavily, then gave Knight a sidelong look. “...You’re a hopeless romantic, Ambassador.”
+Kirk sighed heavily, then gave Knight a sidelong look. "...You’re a hopeless romantic, Ambassador."

-“And you, my friend, are far too melancholy.”
+"And you, my friend, are far too melancholy."

-“Melancholy?
-A few minutes ago you said I was chipper.”
+"Melancholy?
+A few minutes ago you said I was chipper."

 Knight chuckled.
-“True.”
+"True."

 Kirk made a whickering sound in his throat that was his own version of a chuckle.
-“I’m *not* melancholy, Knight.
+"I’m *not* melancholy, Knight.
 Far from it, I see a future where nobody has to live in fear of being dragged away screaming by monsters.
-And if the cost is a few flattened cities, and a generation with their innocence in tatters having learned how to become monsters ourselves when needed…”
+And if the cost is a few flattened cities, and a generation with their innocence in tatters having learned how to become monsters ourselves when needed…"

-“It’s a terrible price.”
+"It’s a terrible price."

-“The alternative is worse.”
+"The alternative is worse."

-“I suppose it is,” Knight agreed.
+"I suppose it is," Knight agreed.
 The Hunters had been around for all of the Dominion’s recorded history.
 When he thought of the scale of their ring orbital, and imagined something like that grinding on for thousands and thousands of years…

-“...We should catch up with the others,” he decided.
+"...We should catch up with the others," he decided.

-“Yes.”
+"Yes."

 They bustled to catch up, and Knight noted with satisfaction the way their Gaoian escort didn’t miss a beat in adapting to what the VIPs were doing.
 They’d been trained well, and even though the Gao had a much more bellicose history than the Domain species, it still boded well for what the Vzk’tk and Rrrrtk might learn, with time and proper guidance.